10 Ways to get ready for CECL, as described by regulators

 5. Get advice.
 Regulators recommend discussing the new accounting standard with the board of directors, the institution’s audit committee and external auditors, with industry peers and with supervisory agencies.
 These parties can help determine the best way to implement the standard in a way that is appropriate for the bank or credit union’s size and for the “nature, scope, and risk of its lending and debt securities investment activities,” according to the agencies.

 6. Look for leverage.
 Financial institutions ought to try to identify processes related to current allowance and credit risk management practices that can be leveraged as they apply the new accounting standard.
-“A move to the CECL model will require and reward increased collaboration between multiple departments,” Sageworks Senior Risk Management Consultant Neekis Hammond has noted.
+“A move to the CECL model will require and reward increased collaboration between multiple departments,” Abrigo Senior Risk Management Consultant Neekis Hammond has noted.
 “The insights into prepayment behavior, life-of-loan loss, external correlations and possibly expected cash flows under some approaches represent an opportunity for banks to leverage valuable outputs for strategic purposes.”

 7. The new accounting standard does not specify what method to use for estimating the allowance, so financial institutions will need to determine this, according to regulators.
-To learn more about the available CECL methodologies, listen to the replay of a recent Sageworks webinar, “CECL Methodology Series Kick-Off.”
+To learn more about the available CECL methodologies, listen to the replay of a recent Abrigo webinar, “CECL Methodology Series Kick-Off.”
 In the FAQs, regulators reiterated their expectation that “smaller and less complex institutions will not need to adopt complex modeling techniques to implement the new standard.”

 8. Decide on data.
 Regulators recommend identifying data that should be maintained or added to collection efforts in order to implement CECL.
 “Examples of types of data that may be needed to implement CECL include: origination and maturity dates, origination par amount, initial and subsequent charge-off amounts and dates, and recovery amounts and dates by loan; and cumulative loss amounts for loans with similar risk characteristics,” the FAQs stated.
-Learn about other data elements that are recommended in the Sageworks guide, “Data for expected credit losses in the ALLL.” which is part of Sageworks’ CECL Prep Kit.
+Learn about other data elements that are recommended in the Abrigo guide, “Data for expected credit losses in the ALLL.” which is part of Abrigo’ CECL Prep Kit.